dukelec/cdbus/Readme.md

 **RX_LEN:**

-The default value of this register is the data_len of the frame to be read.
+The default value of this register corresponds to the data_len of the frame to be read.
-If `save broken frame` is set, the value of this register is the size of the frame to be read minus one (include CRC).
+If `save broken frame` is enabled, this register's value equals the size of the frame to be read minus one (including CRC).

-For interfaces such as SPI, if two bytes are read from the INT_FLAG register in a single transfer, the second byte holds RX_LEN.
+For interfaces like SPI, when two bytes are read from the INT_FLAG register in a single transfer, the second byte indicates RX_LEN.

 **RX_CTRL:**